nlittle-pella/fun-with-dataloaders/README.md

 ## Using this template

-There is a script that will replace all instances of `example-api` in all files with your repository name.
+There is a script that will replace all instances of `author-api` in all files with your repository name.
 To use this template, follow these steps:

 1. Run `npm i`
 2. Run `npm run replace (your-repository-name)`